 >>C-53 (Felipe Xicotencalt or The Wreck) (50'-60')

-The C-53 or “Felipe Xicotencalt” was sunk on June 5th, 2000, with the purpose of creating an artificial Reef for scuba divers in Cozumel.
-The dive plan is usually 45 minutes of bottom time and once you penetrate the wreck your average depth is around 50-60 feet.
+The C-53, or “Felipe Xicotencalt,” was sunk on June 5th, 2000, to create an artificial reef for scuba divers in Cozumel.
+The dive plan is usually 45 minutes of bottom time, and once you penetrate the wreck, your average depth is around 50-60 feet.
 The maximum amount of divers per divemaster is four.
-Even with it’s relatively short period of time submerged, the wreck already serves as shelter for several species of marine creatures, including schools of glassy sweepers, grunts and lobsters.
+Even with its relatively short period of time submerged, the wreck already serves as a shelter for several species of marine creatures, including schools of glassy sweepers, grunts, and lobsters.
 It is strongly recommended that divers wear a wet suit or skin and gloves for protection.
 Also, it is recommended that divers have a dive light.

-Tormentos offers some of the best photo opportunities in Cozumel.
-Drift back and forth, and between the coral heads to discover a new site around each one.
-Many large grouper abide here.
-All types of eels are found in the crevaces and holes along with schools of fish around many of the ledges.
+Tormentors offer some of the best photo opportunities in Cozumel.
+Drift back and forth and between the coral heads to discover a new site around each one.
+Many giant grouper abide here.
+All eels are found in the crevices and holes, along with schools of fish around many of the ledges.

-Drifting with the current, you will reach a denser type of coral which forms the main part of the Reef.
+Drifting with the current, you will reach a denser type of coral which forms the central part of the Reef.
 The Reef is full of a wide selection of marine life.
-The outer edge and the sand-scoured overhangs offer shelter from the current, giving photographers and divers the chance to appreciate the amazing variety of marine life.
-Octopus, scorpion fish, lobster, and the splendid toadfish, endemic to the island, can be seen here.
-The coral strip in the Northernmost part of the Reef is divided by white channels of sand providing other routes for divers to explore.
+The outer edge and the sand-scoured overhangs offer shelter from the current, giving photographers and divers the chance to appreciate the fantastic variety of marine life.
+Octopus, scorpionfish, lobster, and the splendid toadfish, endemic to the island, can be seen here.
+The coral strip in the Northernmost part of the Reef is divided by white channels of sand, providing other routes for divers to explore.

 The current at Punta Tunich allows you to fly over this underwater garden.
-In this area you will see many sea fans and whips.
-Look for the two famous green eels and nurse shark.
+In this area, you will see many sea fans and whips.
+Look for the two famous green eels and nurse sharks.
 Depending upon the season, eagle rays or turtles may be seen.

 >>SAN FRANCISCO WALL

 The dive starts on a sandy patch inside the wall blanketed with colorful sponges and sea fans.
-Blue chromic and bicolor fish cover the Reef’s crest, while schools of grunts shelter under the overhangs; turtles, eagle rays, nurse sharks, and even the occasional black tip reef shark cruise along the wall.
-Drifting North, an area of dense coral growth will captivate you with its impressive marine life, and will lead you toward a shallower plateau dotted with individual coral heads.
-Before beginning your ascent, look for a very large, green moray eel which inhabits this northernmost section.
+Blue chromic and bicolor fish cover the Reef’s crest, while schools of grunts shelter under the overhangs; turtles, eagle rays, nurse sharks, and even the occasional blacktip reef shark cruise along the wall.
+Drifting North, an area of dense coral growth will captivate you with its impressive marine life and will lead you toward a shallower plateau dotted with individual coral heads.
+Before beginning your ascent, look for a vast, green moray eel that inhabits this northernmost section.